-All students who have mandatory requirements expire during a semester must upload updated documents to ACE MAPP before the expiration of the mandatory requirement.
+All students who have mandatory requirements expire during a semester must upload updated documents to ACEMAPP (Detroit campus) before the expiration of the mandatory requirement.
+Grand Rapids students must send records to the designated Administrative Assistant.
 Failure to do so will result in immediate removal from the current nursing clinical course.
-This will be considered the one (1) absence for the clinical course and if a student has another absence in the clinical course they will be administratively withdrawn from both the theory and clinical nursing courses by the Office of the Associate Dean.
+This will be considered the one (1) absence for the clinical course and if a student has another absence in the clinical course they will be administratively withdrawn from the clinical nursing courses by the Office of the Associate Dean.
 The student will be required to make up the clinical hours missed with the one (1) absence per the clinical absence policy.
-(Presented to MSON Full Assembly, April 2017)